thecrossed/chess_player_analytics/README.md

 e. calculate how many seconds of each game (TA might need this info to exclude games that don't count)

-f. generate a csv file with a file name indicating the time when the work is done

 g. push the change into the repo

 h.
 Automately run the job every day